 Most people with cancer won’t feel anxious all the time.
 You may just have short episodes of feeling very anxious.
-For example, when you are due to have treatment or when you think about going to the hospital.
-Or after treatment, when you go to the hospital for a check up.

 Finding ways of dealing with your anxieties

 It helps to find your own way of dealing with your anxieties.
 You may want to try: